DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Evaluation

-\textbf{Low Precision Format.} For low precision computations, we used the LUQ-FP4\cite{chmiel2024accurateneuraltraining4bit} format, the highest-performing 4-bit quantization format.
-LUQ-FP4 uses a 4-bit representation of floating point numbers.
-The 4-bit representation consists of 1 sign and 3 exponent bits.
-LUQ-FP4 first normalizes the values in a tensor, then stochastically quantizes it to one of the 16 levels.
+\textbf{Low Precision Format.} For low precision computations, we used the LUQ-FP4~\citep{chmiel2024accurateneuraltraining4bit} format, the highest-performing 4-bit quantization format.
+LUQ-FP4 uses a 4-bit representation of floating point numbers, consisting of 1 sign and 3 exponent bits.
+In Appendix~\ref{ap:other-quantizers}, we evaluate \codename on other low-precision formats including FP8 and 4-bit uniform quantization.